 Voiced by Rio Natsuki (Japanese) and Paula Tiso (English).

 Another of Yuna's friends from Besaid.
 Lulu is a no-nonsense black mage and experienced guardian, though she still holds onto years of guilt after watching her first summoner die.
-She was in a relationship with Chappu, and was on her way to being his bride when he signed up for a foolhardy Crusader mission to keep her safe.
+She was in a relationship with Chappu when he signed up for a foolhardy Crusader mission to keep her safe.
 Sin crushed him and left his body on the Djose shore.
 The losses throughout Lulu's life have made her fiercely protective of her loved ones, and thus she has dedicated her life to seeing Yuna through her pilgrimage.

 Armor-Piercing Slap: You'd be expecting that she did this to Luzzu upon finding out that he's the one who convinced Chappu to join the Crusaders' doomed-to-fail operation, but it turns out that Lulu had already been told, and hit him when he did.